RustedLessPass/RustedLessPass/README.md

 trunk serve --open
 ```

-This will open the RestlessPass application in your default web browser.
+This will open the RustlessPass application in your default web browser.

 ## Usage

-RestlessPass provides a simple and secure way to generate and manage passwords.
-Users only need to remember their master password, and RestlessPass will generate unique passwords for each site or service based on user-specific inputs.
+RustlessPass provides a simple and secure way to generate and manage passwords.
+Users only need to remember their master password, and RustlessPass will generate unique passwords for each site or service based on user-specific inputs.

-To use RestlessPass:
+To use RustlessPass:

 1. Enter your master password.
 2. Provide the website name and login information.
-3. RestlessPass will generate a unique password for that site.
+3. RustlessPass will generate a unique password for that site.

 You can then use the generated password when signing up or logging into websites, without the need to store or remember individual passwords.

 ## Contributing

-Contributions to RestlessPass are welcome!
+Contributions to uestlessPass are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Special Thanks